 The only people Hemingway has much good to say about are his wife, Hadley, whom he admits to cheating on at the end of the book; his son, whom he calls by the cute nickname of Mr. Bumby; and Ezra Pound.
 Hemingway repeatedly describes Pound as a “saint” in A Moveable Feast.
 It may be true that Pound raised funds to support the writers he admired, such as T.S.
 Eliot, but it seems extremely odd to beatify Pound, who made virulently anti-Semitic radio broadcasts and told U.S. troops they were fighting on the wrong side in the battle against fascism in World War II.
 Since Hemingway compiled the manuscript of A Moveable Feast after the war ended, he couldn’t plead ignorance of Pound’s actions.

 All of these oddities in A Moveable Feast are a strong reminder of the changes that have taken place since Hemingway’s time.
 The out-of-control machismo that Hemingway championed in almost all his writing rings very false now.
 It makes Hemingway look like a kind of schoolyard bully wannabe.
 Not only that, the machismo dates much of Hemingway’s work.
-All that makes me wonder what Ernest Hemingway could have been if he had used his enormous talent with more generosity.
+All that makes me wonder what Ernest Hemingway could have been if he had used his enormous talent with more generosity and compassion.

 How to Get Published